 With a Pet

-Getting married is a big deal, so it makes perfect sense that you would want to include your pet in the memory of your engagement photos.
+including your furry friends adds an extra dose of love and joy.
+Including your pets in this special milestone allows you to celebrate the bond that completes your family.
 It is a great way to loosen the mood and have something to interact with besides each other.
 The best way to achieve one of these engagement poses is to have your pet on the ground with one person crouched down on each side of it.
 You can look down at your pet or at one another.
 Dressing your pet up with a bowtie will up the cute-factor!

 Another classic engagement photo pose is to capture you both walking.
 Grab each other’s hands and begin walking at a normal pace.
 As you walk, change your positioning from time to time to allow the photographer to get the most natural shot.
-A few ideas include walking forward, directly facing your photographer, walking sideways with one person leading and looking back at the other, or walking away from the photographer into the sunset.
+A few ideas include walking towards your photographer, walking sideways with one person leading and looking back at the other, or walking away from the photographer into the sunset.
+Try conversing with each other or sharing some laughs for some candid shots.
 Be sure you are always looking at the eye level of the camera and avoid looking down which will block your beautiful faces and smiles.

 Reenactment of the Engagement